 Want help mastering more photography basics?
 Grab our Complete Photo Fundamental Guidebook.
 It’s the ULTIMATE step-by-step guide that will walk you through exactly what you need to know about your camera, photography, and shooting in manual mode!

-Hard Light vs Soft Light
+Hard Light or Soft Light

-Now that you’ve seen some examples, let’s dive a little deeper into each type of light and discuss its pros and cons and talk about when you’d want to use one over the other.
+Now that you’ve seen some examples, let’s dive a little deeper into each type of light source and discuss its pros and cons and talk about when you’d want to use one over the other.

 Hard light has distinct differences between light and dark and generally has a larger gap between the very darkest and very brightest parts of the image (high contrast).
 Shadows and highlights lack tonality.